 Shotgun sights are simple, and their style relates to the typical intended use of the gun.
 They can be simple, or quite complicated.
 Here are the most common shotgun sight setups.

-Rifle sights are typically a pair of front and rear open sights mounted to the barrel of a shotgun.
+Shotgun 101 states that rifle sights are typically a pair of front and rear open sights mounted to the barrel of a shotgun.
 These are a compromise when it comes to using both buckshot and slugs.
 The open nature of the sights ensures you can get on target with buckshot very quickly.
 You also have the ability to properly aim slugs with a rear sight.

 Ghost ring sights are a rear peep sight that placed on the receiver of the shotgun and a rifle front sight.
 This setup maximizes accuracy over longer ranges, especially with slugs.
 Beyond that, you can also get on target quite fast, especially if you have a high visibility front sight.
 Ghost ring sights tend to require a set up from the factory and tend to be more expensive.
+The team here behind the shotgun 101 guide do not recommend starting with the ghost ring.

 On shotguns, a choke sits inside the very end of the barrel.
-It acts as a device that forces shot to constrict or loosen.
+It acts as a device that forces a shot to constrict or loosen.
 They control your pattern and are typically designed to tighten up your pattern at different ranges.

 Chokes come in a wide variety of configurations and are designed to maximize your range with a shotgun.
 A cylinder bore choke is no choke at all and it’s perfect for close quarter’s tactical use.
 Some chokes are designed for shooting skeet, others for shooting turkeys and some are designed to get buckshot out there much further for taking down deer and hogs.